 My suggestion is to get really honest with yourself about how often you are in being mode compared to doing mode.
 If you’re like most people, it’s probably not 50-50.

 It’s important to have some clarity about what would you like to feel every day.
 Is it important for you to feel more peaceful, calm, and connected to those around you?
 Do you want to be more in tune with the work you’re doing so it feels more meaningful?

-If so, you’re going to want to bring more being experiences into your day.
+If so, you’re going to want to bring more experiences into your day.
 I recommend that if you spend more time in doing mode, start bringing more being mode experiences into your life first before trying to combine the two.

 In order to bring 40% of being mode into your experience, you have to identify the activities that would help make this a reality.
 It can be taking a walk technology-free and just truly being in nature.
-Maybe it’s cloud watching more often or just sitting and watching your breath.
+Maybe it’s cloud-watching more often or just sitting and watching your breath.

 Pairing Being and Doing Activities

 For example, you might decide that you’re going for a bike ride and you’re going to just feel everything that you feel.
-Maybe it’s feeling the wind on your skin, sensing the changes in your heartbeat as you speed up and slow down, being aware of your surroundings without thinking about the past or future.
+Maybe it’s feeling the wind on your skin, sensing the changes in your heartbeat as you speed up and slow down, and being aware of your surroundings without thinking about the past or future.

-Maybe you’ll choose to bring more of mindfulness to washing the dishes or doing the laundry.
+Maybe you’ll choose to bring more mindfulness to washing the dishes or doing the laundry.
 Perhaps it’s important for you to become a better listener for your partner because they say that they don’t feel that you truly understand them.
 It can be because you talk over them or you’re not quite present when they need you to be.

 These small and big lifestyle shifts are so important because they reduce significant amounts of stress in your life.
-Plus, it becomes a new way of living and ascending on your spiritual awakening path.
+Plus, it becomes a new way of living and ascending your spiritual awakening path.